 - Monkey Picked White Tea: Believed to have been harvested by Buddhist-trained monkeys, this is considered high quality from China.

 - Darjeeling White Tea: This comes from the Darjeeling Region, India.
 The processing method is similar to Fujian White Teas’s, but the flavor differs.

 - The overall flavor profile that one can experience while drinking white tea varies from grassy, floral, melon, peach, chocolaty, citrusy, herby, and vanilla, which can be felt in mild to sweet flavors.

 1) Healthy Properties of White Tea

 White tea benefits mainly stem from the cultivation process of the plant till we get a brewed cup, which holds several positives –

 1.1) White Tea Has Antioxidant Properties

-This can also be considered one of the most effective white tea benefits as it has a more powerful radical scavenging influence than green or black tea, as shown through research.
+This can also be considered one of the most effective benefits as it has a more powerful radical scavenging influence than green or black tea, as shown through research.

 1.1.1) Does White Tea Have Antibacterial Properties?

-White Tea benefits include killing bacteria and viruses due to the antioxidants present, which protect the immune system, guard against the common cold and flu, and ease HIV symptoms.
+White Tea benefits include killing bacteria and viruses due to the antioxidants that protect the immune system, guard against the common cold and flu, and ease HIV symptoms.